Multi-tenant webhook architecture

 EOF

-Architecture Overview
+Architecture overview

-- Multi-tenant event routing using labels
+- Event routing per tenant using labels

 - Request attempt tracking for user visibility

-- Secure isolation between tenants
+- Isolation between tenants

-Step 1: Create Event Types
+Step 1: Create event types

 First, define event types for your platform activities.
 In this GitLab example: